 Once you’re aware of all of the opportunities available, identify what your dog needs and work from there.
 If you’re not sure what training would be best for your dog, the AKC GoodDog!
 Helpline is a good starting place.

 It’s important to make sure there’s a plan in place for your dog if you need to travel without them.
 As with training, many options exist, including professional dog sitters who make daily visits to your dog, dog walkers who make sure your dog continues to exercise while you’re away, and boarding kennels where your dog can stay while you travel.
-Celebrate Responsible Dog Ownership Month by making sure your travel provisions are optimal for your dog’s safety, well-being, and comfort, as well as for your own peace of mind.
+Celebrate Responsible Dog Ownership Month by making sure you have travel provisions set up to ensure your dog’s safety, well-being, and comfort, as well as for your own peace of mind.

 Socializing your dog is important at any stage of a dog’s life, from puppy to senior, and can prove a fun and fulfilling way to celebrate responsible dog ownership.
 Younger dogs and puppies can benefit greatly from early exposure to situations and circumstances that they are likely to encounter in their everyday life, while older dogs may need help coping with the arrival of new pets or children in the home.

-The familiar “safety first” instruction is no less relevant in the context of dog ownership.
+The familiar “safety first” instruction is extremely important when discussing dog ownership.
 A concrete way to engage in responsible dog ownership is to ensure that your dog thrives in the most secure environment possible.
 Make sure your yard features adequate fencing and, if your dog spends a lot of time outside, provide clean, fresh, accessible drinking water, as well as shelter from the elements, at all times.

 Despite these efforts, dogs may sometimes still find ways to get loose.
-To increase your dog’s probability of returning home safely in the event of an escape, microchip your dog, enroll in AKC Reunite, and outfit your pup with tags displaying their name and your contact information.
+To increase your dog’s probability of returning home safely in the event of an escape, microchip your dog, enroll in AKC Reunite, and outfit your pet with ID tags displaying their name and your contact information.

 7. Emergency Preparedness

-From the recent wildfires in the west to the approach of hurricane season in the east, being prepared to take care of your dog in an emergency is an important part of dog ownership.
+From wildfires to hurricane season, having a disaster plan for your dog in case of emergency is an important part of dog ownership.
 Emergency preparations for your dog can include outfitting windows in your home with stickers notifying emergency personnel that a dog is inside, setting aside food, water, and medications for use in an emergency, and preparing a canine first-aid kit and “go-bag” for your dog.
 In advance of an evacuation, identify dog-friendly hotels and create an evacuation plan that includes your dog.
 To get started, fill out the AKC Reunite Emergency Plan.